litho9/li3dm/li3dm_zzz_furniture.md

 ![vb-ib](./assets/ib-vb.jpg)

+Loops using the same vertex would not use the same vb if the faces meet in a hard edge (like the cyan lines of the image), or if the faces are separated in the texture map.

 The `index_map` then stores the index for each data combination, mapping to it's position on the vb.

 ```py
 for l in [mesh.loops[i+2-i%3*2] for i in range(len(mesh.loops))]:
 ```
 This line iterates the loops.
 Instead of just being `for l in mesh.loops` we have to do a little trick here.
-You see, if we just iterated the loops in order, we would end up with our whole model with **flipped faces**.
+You see, if we just iterated the loops in order, the model would end up with **flipped faces**.
 Loops list faces corners counterclockwise, and when we invert the x-axis we make so the outside and the inside of the faces are switched.
 To avoid that, this reverses every 3 loops, so instead of reading [0, 1, 2, 3, 4, 5, ...], we read [2, 1, 0, 5, 4, 3, ...].

 ```py